EuroPython/website/data/sponsor.md

 <BenefitsList>
   <BenefitItem icon="network" title="Socialise">Make contact with a vibrant network of innovators</BenefitItem>
   <BenefitItem icon="target" title="Target">Run a targeted marketing by reaching out directly to people interested in a topic</BenefitItem>
-  <BenefitItem icon="award" title="Image Cultivation">Present yourself as a Python-related open source company!</BenefitItem>
-  <BenefitItem icon="sponsor" title="Community Building">Support a great open source community!</BenefitItem>
+  <BenefitItem icon="award" title="Community Cultivation">Let the world know your company support the Python open source community</BenefitItem>
   <BenefitItem icon="transfer" title="Know-How Transfer">Educate your staff and benefit from the knowledge of the community</BenefitItem>
   <BenefitItem icon="headhunt" title="Head Hunting">Take advantage of the conference for recruitment</BenefitItem>
   <BenefitItem icon="rocket" title="New Business">Use the conference to attract new projects</BenefitItem>